oracle/weblogic-monitoring-exporter/README.md

 - `wls_scrape_cpu_seconds` reports the CPU time used during the scrape

-## Configuration

-The exporter uses `localhost` to access the REST API, so that needs not to be disabled.
+## Access to the REST API.

+The exporter must be able to contact the REST API of the WLS instance on which it is deployed.
+It does so via the primary host address of its server and the port on which the request for metrics was made.
+Usually, that will work;
+however, if the metrics request is made via a load balancer or Kubernetes NodePort service, the port to which the original request was might not be the same as the instance's HTTP port.
+In such a case, the configuration should include the 'restPort' configuration to tell the exporter what port to use.

 ## Copyright